AntwonLF/AntwonLF/README.md

 ### Hi there 👋

+As a Software Engineer with a genuine passion for programming and coding, my goal is to excel and lead in the tech industry.
+My previous experience, which includes leadership roles in the military and managing significant resources, has equipped me with strong skills in strategy and management.
+These skills, combined with my natural problem-solving abilities, make me well-suited for a career in software engineering.
 <!--
 **AntwonLF/AntwonLF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.